Lifestyle inflation is the silent enemy of your goals

 Unfortunately, lifestyle inflation is a fairly natural response that the “treat yourself” movement has only exacerbated.
 And it affects everyone across all socioeconomic classes.
 But make no mistake — it is a trap.

 Let’s say you have pulled in $60,000 per year for the past six years.
-But after teaching yourself a high-income skill, you land a new job opportunity with a $90,000 salary.
+But after teaching yourself a new high-income skill, you land a fantastic job making $90,000 per year.
 Incredible!
-You absolutely deserve to be proud and to celebrate modestly.
+That’s a cause for celebration, right?

-Perhaps you’ve been driving around an old beater.
-And you think it’s time to upgrade so your car blends in around the parking lot.
+Perhaps you have been driving around an old beater and you decide it’s time for something better.
 The new Nissan Maxima looks nice, and hey, it’s not a BMW — you’re not going wild.
 So you trade in your old vehicle, fork over a downpayment of $3,000, and take out a 7-year car loan at $500 per month.

 Next, you excitedly start apartment hunting.
 After all, you hate your noisy neighbors.
 And how can you be a high performer if you can’t get the sleep you need?
-So you move out of your $1,500 one-bedroom apartment and find a swankier new spot around other high earners.
+So you move out of your $1,500 per month studio and move into a swanky new $2,600 one-bedroom.

-At $2,600, you know it’s a little steep.
-But you convince yourself that this is the point of pulling in a higher income.
-Now, you’re living the life.
-You get access to a gym, a pool, a sauna, and a nice clubroom.
+You know it’s a little steep, but you convince yourself that you deserve it.
+Plus, it comes with a gym, a pool, a sauna, and a nice clubroom.

 Everyone wants to keep up with the Joneses’ but no one wants to foot the bill.
-And social media has only exacerbated this problem.
+And social media has only exacerbated this problem, challenging our financial wellness.

 People often make the mistake of trying to look rich without actually being rich.
 From renting luxury cars to staying at expensive resorts, it has become much easier to dress up your lifestyle and put on a front.